-In 2021, the Government made payments of arrears in cash due to domestic suppliers of goods and services for an amount of DOP18.1 billion.
+In 2021 and 2022, the Government made payments of arrears in cash due to domestic suppliers of goods and services in the amount of DOP18.1 billion and DOP3.7 billion, respectively.

-The Government has a lso taken steps to improve the administration of the Republic's domestic debt obligations, including:
+The Government has also taken steps to improve the administration of the Republic's domestic debt obligations, including:

-- placing the Comisión Evaluadora de Deuda (Commission on Debt Evaluation) under the supervision of the Republic's general auditors: - consolidating the function of the administration of the Republic's debt to the Ministry of Finance; - modernizing debt-related systems and information technology; and - a dopting programs to train personnel, and streamline and modernize procedures related to debt, with a ssistance from the IDB.
+- placing the Comisión Evaluadora de Deuda (Commission on Debt Evaluation) under the supervision of the Republic's general auditors; - consolidating the function of the administration of the Republic's debt to the Ministry of Finance; - modernizing debt-related systems and information technology; and - adopting programs to train personnel, and streamline and modernize procedures related to debt, with assistance from the IDB.